Coddingtown Mall

-Coddingtown Mall is one of two enclosed shopping malls in Santa Rosa, California.
+Coddingtown Mall is an enclosed shopping mall in Santa Rosa, California, United States.
 Opened in 1962, the mall is anchored by JCPenney, Macy's, Nordstrom Rack, Target, and Whole Foods Market.
 It is fully owned and operated by Codding Enterprises.

+Coddingtown is one of two enclosed shopping malls in Santa Rosa, the other being Santa Rosa Plaza, which is located 2 mi south of Coddingtown in downtown Santa Rosa off US Highway 101.

 History

 Founding

 Coddingtown Mall was built in 1962 by Hugh Codding.
 Originally an open-air mall, it was enclosed in 1979.
 The expansion also added Liberty House, which was converted to Macy's in 1984.
 In 1996, Macy's moved to a spot previously occupied by The Emporium.
 As a result, Gottschalks moved into the former Liberty House/Macy's building.
 Codding sold a 50% share of the mall to Simon Property Group in 2005.
 After the sale to Simon, many merchants criticized Simon for failing to bring chain stores to the mall.
 A Ralphs supermarket in the mall was demolished in 2008 for a Whole Foods Market, whose opening was ultimately delayed until 2010, and Gottschalks closed in 2009.